-- A stimulating and rewarding learning experience which develops knowledge and application skills in both industry relevant technical subjects (e.g. vehicle chassis and suspension analysis, engine & drivetrain design, knowledge based engineering and control) and in management leadership topics (e.g. advanced project management, logistics, strategic planning) - The experience of the management and delivery of engineering specific projects that have direct industry relavence within both individual and group environments - A focus on the application of industry-standard modelling and simulation techniques for the analysis, specification and design of automotive engineering systems; - An understanding of commercial, legal, ethical and environmental factors associated with the automotive engineering industry; - Encouragement to develop transferable and marketable skills and knowledge applicable to a variety of employment opportunities within the mechanical engineering and associated industries;
+- A stimulating and rewarding learning experience which develops knowledge and application skills in both industry relevant technical subjects (e.g. finite element analysis,thermofluids, knowledge based engineering and control) and in management leadership topics (e.g. advanced project management, logistics, strategic planning) - The experience of the management and delivery of engineering specific projects that have direct industry relavence within both individual and group environments - A focus on the application of industry-standard modelling and simulation techniques for the analysis, specification and design of mechanical engineering systems; - An understanding of commercial, legal, ethical and environmental factors associated with the mechanical engineering industry;

-- An opportunity to acquire skills for continuing professional development. - A qualification that satisfies accreditation requirements of relevant professional bodies.
+• Encouragement to develop transferable and marketable skills and knowledge applicable to a variety of employment opportunities within the mechanical engineering and associated industries; • An opportunity to acquire skills for continuing professional development. • A qualification that satisfies accreditation requirements of relevant professional bodies.